 We will be ambling up to three or four miles on most days, optionally a little more on one or two, and the pace is always slow, ideally suited to photographers.
 Mostly on well-constructed footpaths but the best flowers are often on steeper slopes or rougher ground.

 All flights.
 Transport, accommodation and all meals in Spain, Andorra and France.
 Services of your leaders.
 Please Note: Drinks, tips, and items of a personal nature such as travel insurance, are not included.

 One leader for a group of up to 5, two leaders up 10, and a third leader up to the maximum group size of 15.

-We start with three nights in the lovely Auberge les Ecureuils in the stunning Cerdagne Valley.
-On the edge of the hamlet of Valcebollère les Ecureuils is surrounded by wonderful countryside.
-The hotel has light comfortable rooms and the restaurant provides fine cuisine.
+We start with three nights in the lovely Logis*** Hotel Chez Planes in the little village of Saillagouse.
+Close to Font-Romeu and sited in the stunning Cerdagne Valley, this former coaching in has continued its raison d’etre by being transformed into a lovely hotel serving fine food and with very comfortable rooms.
 Next is the excellent Hotel Poldo, beautifully situated in the Rio Noguera Pallaresa Valley close by the entrance to the magnificent Aigues Tortes National Park.
 Nicely furnished rooms, a superb restaurant and set in the village of La Guingueta d’Aneu and surrounding meadows; in short, an ideal base for six days.
-After a night at the Hotel l’Angleterre in Arreau, in the Neste d’Aure Valley, we move to the very pleasant and comfortable Hotel La Breche de Roland for the final three nights of the tour.
+After a night at the Hotel l’Angleterre in Arreau, in the Neste d’Aure Valley, we move to the Hotel Le Marbore for the final three nights of the tour.
+Just outside Gavarnie, this fine old establishment provides excellent food.
 All rooms on this tour have en suite facilities.

 UK direct return flights are from London Heathrow, Manchester* or Bristol* to Toulouse.
 Indirect routes from regional UK Airports* are available.